dsfsi/Higher_Education_EDA/opendata/readme.md

 - 5 Kuzilek, J., Hlosta, M. and Zdrahal, Z., 2017.
 Open university learning analytics dataset.
 Scientific data, 4(1), pp.1-8

+Once you have viewed this content, you are encouraged to view the tutorial.
+The **tutorials** can be found under the folder "code" and is presented as a [notebook](https://github.com/dsfsi/Higher_Education_EDA/tree/main/code)

 Once you are done with the tutorial, please have a .csv file ready so that you can access the [exploratory data analysis app](https://share.streamlit.io/herkulaascombrink/eda_for_education/main/eda_for_education.py)

 To navigate back to the main page, simply [click here](https://github.com/dsfsi/Higher_Education_EDA/tree/main)